Nourish - 9 Natural Remedies to Help a Sinus Infection (Sinusitis)

 Keep drinking to help naturally thin out mucus.
 Stick to clear liquids that are free of caffeine, sugar and alcohol – herbal teas, water or clear veggie broths are your best bet.

 How so?
 Well, your sinuses, nose, and mouth are all just extensions of your digestive tract.
-An unhealthy gut flora, or one that has a limited amount of bacterial species can often lead to chronic inflammation, and one of the ways this can show up is a sinus infection.
+An unhealthy gut flora, or one that has a limited amount of bacterial species can often lead to chronic inflammation.
+One of the ways this can show up is a sinus infection.

 Inflammation of the mucus membrane causes a blockage of the drainage ducts and fluid in the sinuses, and this then leads to an infection.

-Taking even just one course of antibiotics will significantly weaken your gut flora, and as we just covered, an unhealthy gut flora leaves your immune system compromised and much more susceptible to infection.
-Furthermore, because so many of us are used to taking antibiotics, the bacteria itself is becoming more and more resistant to the antibiotics, and our immune systems are being weakened over time.
+Taking even just one course of antibiotics will significantly weaken your gut flora.
+And as we just covered, an unhealthy gut flora leaves your immune system compromised and much more susceptible to infection.
+Furthermore, because so many of us are used to taking antibiotics, the bacteria itself is becoming more and more resistant to the antibiotics.
+As a result, our immune systems are being weakened over time.

 For those of you who suffer regularly from sinus infections, a weakened immune system means you’re not only more susceptible to bacterial infections but to the (more common) viral sinus infections.